Job Openings

 Video Tour

-Randy Fandal is a lifelong resident of Slidell and a dedicated public servant with deep roots in the community as a fourth-generation native.
-With a career spanning over 45 years in law enforcement and more than 30 years of leadership experience, Randy has been committed to protecting and serving the citizens of Slidell.
+Slidell Mayor Randy Fandal is a lifelong resident of Slidell and a dedicated public servant with deep roots in the community as a fourth-generation Slidell native.
+With a career spanning over 45 years in law enforcement and more than 30 years of leadership and management experience, Randy has been committed to protecting and serving the citizens of Slidell.

 Randy began his journey in public safety in 1980 with the Slidell Police Department, serving in various roles including Patrolman, Detective, and EMT.
-A distinguished graduate of the Louisiana State Police Academy, he earned the Douglas M. Millet Award for Academic and Leadership Excellence.
-Over his 23-year tenure with the Louisiana State Police, Randy advanced through the ranks from Trooper to Lieutenant and gained national recognition for his leadership of the Criminal Interdiction Program, which contributed to one of the largest crystal meth seizures in U.S. history.
+In 1990, he graduated from the Louisiana State Police Academy, earning the Douglas M. Millet Award for Academic and Leadership Excellence.
+Over his 22-year tenure with the Louisiana State Police, Randy advanced through the ranks from Trooper to Lieutenant and gained national recognition for his leadership of the statewide Criminal Interdiction Program, which contributed to one of the largest crystal meth seizures in U.S. history.

-After retiring from the State Police in 2011, Randy undertook a challenging 2,184-mile hike along the Appalachian Trail from Georgia to Maine, raising funds for the Troop L Grant-A-Wish program to benefit terminally ill children.
-He returned to law enforcement shortly thereafter and has served as Chief of Police in Slidell since 2016.
-Under his leadership, the department has undergone significant growth and modernization, achieving milestones such as…
+After retiring from the State Police in 2011, Randy undertook hiking the 2,184-mile Appalachian Trail from Georgia to Maine, while raising funds for the Troop L Grant-A-Wish program to benefit terminally ill children.
+The hike took him 6 months and 2 davs to complete.
+In 2013, he returned to law enforcement and shortly thereafter and was elected Slidell Chief of Police in December 2016.
+Under his leadership, the department has undergone significant growth and modernization, achieving milestones such as:

 Slidell City Council